safernandez666/hashnode-migration/README.md

 # Wordpress Migration to Hashnode

 This involves the following steps.

-First we must export the posts, from Wordpress.
+We must export the posts, from Wordpress.
 To do this we will use the plugin [WP Import Export](https://wordpress.org/plugins/wp-import-export-lite/)

 ![WP Export](screenshots/wp.png)